 - Integration: I have other Ring security devices that would integrate with Ring Security, so that was an easy choice.

-- Price: Costco had a sale on a big Ring system for $179, with enough sensors to cover my house.
+- Price: Costco had a sale ($179) on a big Ring system with enough sensors to cover my house.

-- Monthly cost: Professional monitoring was a steal at $100 per year, or effectively $8.33 per month.
+- Monthly cost: Professional monitoring was a steal at $100 per year — effectively $8.33 per month.

-I figured if the install was a disaster or the system worked poorly, I could always choose another self-install system or go to a traditional company.
+I figured if the installation was a disaster or the system worked poorly, I could always choose another self-install system or go to a traditional company.
 The risk was low in both money and time.
-If it worked, I would save over $2,500 on equipment installation compared to the quote I had received for a professional system.
+If it worked, I would save over $2,500 on equipment installation compared to the quote I had gotten for a professional system.

 I was overconfident when I started the install, expecting it to take around 15 minutes as other people had claimed.
 I was not so lucky.